madhavkarri/-CarND-P7-PathPlanning/Writeup_Report.md

 Overview
 ---
-Develop a path planner in c++ to safely navigate around a virtual highway with other traffic that is driving +/-10 MPH of the 50 MPH speed limit.
+Develop a path planner in c++ to safely navigate around a virtual 3 lane highway with other traffic that is driving +/-10 MPH of the 50 MPH speed limit.
+A successful path planner would keep inside its lane, avoid hitting other cars, and pass slower moving traffic using localization, sensor fusion, and map data.

 The Project
 ---